Randomization inference for stepped-wedge designs with noncompliance with application to a palliative care pragmatic trial: Estimation and inference under noncompliance

 The statistical procedures we propose are built upon the following simple observation.
 Consider the null hypothesis $H_0: \lambda = \lambda_0$.
-Under $H_0$, by definition and rearranging,
+Under $H_0$, since $\lambda$ is a ratio of sample average treatment effects, a simple rearrangement from Definition \ref{def: effect ratio} yields

-Essentially, under the null, the sample average treatment effect of the randomized intervention $Z$ on the residualized outcome $Y - \lambda_0 D$ is zero.
+Essentially, under the null, the sample average treatment effect of the randomized intervention $Z$ on the residualized outcome $Y - \lambda_0 D$ ($\tau_{\lambda_0}$) is zero.
 Equipped with this observation, testing the null $H_0$ is equivalent to testing $\tau_{\lambda_0} = 0$, which is no more difficult than testing $\tau = 0$.
 As a result, we can leverage already developed tools for estimation and inference about $\tau$ to estimate and make inferences for $\lambda$.
-More specifically, we leverage the unadjusted, ANCOVAI, and ANCOVAIII estimators proposed in \cite{Chen2025}, essentially utilizing them as estimators of $\tau_{\lambda_0}$.
-We also briefly sketch alternative Horvitz-Thompson estimators for $\tau_{\lambda_0}$.
+More specifically, we leverage the unadjusted, ANCOVA-I, and ANCOVA-III estimators proposed in \citet{Chen2025}, essentially utilizing them as estimators of $\tau_{\lambda_0}$.
+We also provide alternative Horvitz-Thompson estimators for $\tau_{\lambda_0}$.
+We emphasize that although we leverage ANCOVA (and other) working models to construct estimation and inference procedures for the finite-population effect ratio $\lambda_0$, for our results, we never assume that the working regression models are correctly specified.
+Always working under the design-based perspective, we only leverage models to perform regression adjustment and potentially improve efficiency.
+In this sense, our procedures can be viewed as model-assisted rather than model-based \citep{Su2021Model-AssistedExperiments}.